I have a doctor on board

 It probably means that a vessel is moving through the water under its own power.

-A wooden hammer, used for hammering wood.
+A wooden or leather hammer, used for hammering wood.

 Metal hammers bruise and split wood; mallets are springy and resilient and cause less damage than metal hammers.